p0017/Mapping-Mining-Areas/README.md

 ---

 ## Acknowledgements
-The authors gratefully acknowledge financial support from the Austrian National Bank (OeNB anniversary fund, project No. 18799) and the City of Vienna (Hochschuljubiläumsfonds, project No. H-457973/2023).
+The authors gratefully acknowledge financial support from the Austrian National Bank (OeNB anniversary fund, project No.~18799) and the City of Vienna (Hochschuljubiläumsfonds, project No.~H-457973/2023).

-The computations presented in this work were performed on the WUCluster, a facility supported by the Core Services of the Vienna University of Economics and Business.
+Computations were performed on the WUCluster, a facility supported by the Core Services of the Vienna University of Economics and Business.

-## Contact
-For any inquiries, please contact: [philipp.sepin@wu.ac.at](mailto:philipp.sepin@wu.ac.at).